Total Hip Replacement in NYC & Stamford, CT

 What Is the Ideal Weight for Hip Surgery?

 There is no specific "ideal" weight for hip surgery, but maintaining a healthy weight can significantly impact the outcome and recovery process.
 Excess weight can put additional stress on the new hip joint, potentially affecting its longevity and increasing the risk of complications.
 Surgeons often recommend that patients achieve a body mass index (BMI) within a healthy range before having hip replacement surgery to optimize results and reduce risks.
+Dr. McLawhorn recommends BMI of 40 or less for total hip replacement.
+If your BMI is over 35, anterior approach surgery is offered less frequently.
+Patients with BMI over 45 requires consultation with a weight management specialist prior to surgical consideration.

 Is It Possible to Wait Too Long for Total Hip Replacement Surgery?